ibm-cloud-docs/sell/software-catalog-details.md

 {: pre}
 {: curl}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Adding search keywords
 {: #catalog-keywords-api}
 {: api}

-You can programmatically add relevant keywords to your product by calling the Partner Center Sell API as shown in the following sample request.
-The example adds the `["vm" "vsi" "virtual machine"]` keywords to the product:
+You can programmatically add relevant keywords to your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
+The example adds the `["vm","vsi","virtual machine"]` keywords to the product:

 ```bash
 curl --request PATCH \